-Participants spent most of their time (M = 48.65%; SD = 8.04) discussing differences between the two versions of the Gate in comparison to about 32% (SD = 11.15) and 20% (SD = 9.53) on Building and Transportation differences, respectively.
-Common historical features that participants identified included the changes in the shape and material of the Gates, the absence of horse drawn carriages as a means of Transportation, and the absence of extensions to the arts Building.
-However, only 15% of participants noted the absence of the clock tower in the 1800s and identified the absence of the porter's house in the contemporary version of the Gates.
+(SD = 9.53) on Building and Transportation differences, respectively.
+Common historical features that participants identified included the changes in the shape and material of the Gates, the absence of horse-drawn carriages as a means of contemporary Transportation, and the absence of extensions to the arts Building in the 1800s image of the Roddick Gates.
+However, only 15 % of participants noted the absence of the clock tower in the 1800s and identified the absence of the porter's house in the contemporary version of the Gates.